-They are mother natures precision, high-performance machine, designed to do one job and do it with incredible skill and effectiveness.
-It can accelerate faster than a Ferrari, tearing up the ground from 0-75 mph in just 3 seconds, and comes with a self-grown paint-job that would make the fanciest muscle car blush with envy.
+They are mother nature’s precision, high-performance machine, designed to do one job and to do it with incredible skill and effectiveness.
+They can accelerate faster than a Ferrari, tearing up the ground from 0-75 mph in just 3 seconds, and they come with a self-grown paint-job that would make the fanciest of muscle cars blush with envy.
 That’s right, we’re talking about the Cheetah!

 History of International Cheetah Day

-Khayam served as part of an important experiment determining whether or not captive Cheetahs can be taught to hunt and live in the wild on their own again.
-After a trip to Namibia, the experiment was proven successful, though she and Khayam returned home after observing local hunters eliminating wild cheetahs as a threat to their livelihood.
+Khayam served as part of an important experiment that helped in determining whether or not captive Cheetahs can be taught to hunt and live in the wild on their own after being in captivity.
+After a trip to Namibia, the experiment was proven successful.
+However, Dr. Marker and Khayam still returned home following the experiment, after observing that local hunters were eliminating wild cheetahs as a threat to their livelihood.

 How To Celebrate International Cheetah Day

 Celebrating International Cheetah Day is meant to not only be fun, but also educational.
 It’s an important day to raise awareness for wildlife, so try out some of these ideas to honor the day: